PMR2/PMR2userdocs/downloading-viewing.rst

 1991`` instead of just ``goldbeter``), or you can click the *Advanced Search* link just under the search box on the results page.
-This will take you to a search page where you can select specific item types (*eg.* exposures or workspaces), statuses, and other specifics.
+This will take you to a search page where you can select specific item types (*eg.* exposures or workspaces).

 .. figure:: /images/tut1-advancedsearch.png
    :align: center

-   In this search I have chosen to only have published exposures in my results.
+   In this search only exposure related items are to be shown in the results.

 Once you have found the model you are interested in, there are several ways you can view or download it.